Four Corner Hustlers ‘chief’ faces months-long trial at Chicago’s federal courthouse

 Federal prosecutors have said there’s a tattoo on the left bicep of Labar “Bro Man” Spann that depicts the Grim Reaper wielding a smoking firearm.

-He once boasted he was “born and raised” on the 3900 block of West Lexington Street, which became the heart of his notorious street gang’s drug operation, according to the feds.
-And Spann allegedly added, “If you ain’t off the 3900 block, f--- you.”
+He once boasted he was “born and raised” in the 3900 block of West Lexington Street, which became the heart of his notorious street gang’s drug operation.
+Authorities say Spann added, “If you ain’t off the 3900 block, f--- you.”

-Spann has also been known to answer his phone, “Chief of the Four Corner Hustlers,” the feds say, declaring himself to be the head of a gang tied to at least nine murders since 2000, including the 2003 slaying of Latin Kings boss Rudy “Kato” Rangel.
+Spann has also been known to answer his phone, “chief of the Four Corner Hustlers,” authorities say, declaring himself the head of a gang tied to at least nine murders since 2000, including the 2003 killing of Latin Kings boss Rudy “Kato” Rangel.

 Now, four years after a sweeping racketeering indictment connected Spann to six of those murders — including Rangel’s — Spann faces trial starting with jury selection this week in what is perhaps the most significant street-gang trial at the Dirksen Federal Courthouse since 2016.